Roof Rack Mounting Types

 Some vehicles have multiple mounting options whereas others only have one type of mount available.
 In this article, we will explore some of the common mounting types.

-Keep in mind that there are always exceptions to the rule and this article is simply meant to share some of the options available to most vehicles.
+Keep in mind that there are always exceptions to the rule and this article is simply meant to explore some of the options available to most vehicles.
 This article does not represent personalised advice, as that would require more information about your vehicle.
-If you would like to know about the best mounting options for your vehicle, please contact us on 02 8318 7755 or by emailing firstname.lastname@example.org.
+If you would like to know about the best mounting options for your vehicle, please Contact Us Online or call on 02 8318 7755

 Clamp mount roof racks are the most common bare roof installation type.
 There are several ways to refer to this, which changes depending on the supplier, from bare roof to clamp mount.
 This mounting system is suited to a vehicle that has no factory concessions included for fitting roof racks.